createNull/Selenium-PyTest-Automation-Framework/README.md

 # Selenium-PyTest-Automation-Framework

 Build from scratch Web Test Automation Framework with pytest and selenium.
-This framework provides testing for functionality as well as input field validation.
+This framework provides methods for testing functionality logic as well as front-end validation.
 Tests can be run in parallel to improve execution time.

 ## Prerequisites
 *   Python 3.x